Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 • When your hair is unhealthy, it usually leads to scalp issues.
 Dandruff and itchy scalp are examples of these issues.
 These conditions are not usually associated with healthy hair.

-• If your hair color has changed, it could indicate your hair is unhealthy.
+• If your hair color has changed, it could be an indication that your hair is unhealthy.
 Damaged hair frequently loses its natural color, becoming lighter or darker than it was originally.

 Hair Care Routine for all hair types